chriott/DeAMR/README.md

 1. Look up German PropBank and see if the compound word exists (e.g. “nachgesehen-01”)
 ```

-If yes: use this as your annotation
+If exists: use this as your annotation
 Else: Continue below

 ```